 As a government program, NFIP should treat its customers equitably.
 NFIP should also adhere to insurance principles that rates must not be excessive, inadequate or unfairly discriminatory.
-This means that any necessary increases in premiums should be implemented with regard to customers' ability to absorb those increases.
+This means that any necessary increases in premiums should be implemented regarding a customer's ability to absorb those increases.
 Further, properties should be rated based on their ability to withstand risk, not their use or ownership structure.